Arizona Escape Spring Tour

 LEVEL OF DIFFICULTY

 This tour is rated as Moderate.
-This tour has a 68-mile daily average through one day is over 80 miles.
+This tour has a 55-mile daily average though one day is almost 70 miles.
 There is significant climbing in the first three days.
 Riders should be able to cycle comfortably 60-80 miles at a moderate pace and climb extended stretches with grades ranging from 4% - 7%.
 Although most of the route generally has very light traffic, there are few paved roads in southern Arizona so we will occasionally find ourselves on highways with significant traffic.
-Wind is often a factor.

-March and April in southern Arizona is generally warm and dry, but we have seen cool temps as well as occasional rain.
-Arizona in springtime is often windy.
+March and April in southern Arizona are generally warm and dry, but we have seen cool temps as well as occasional rain in the past.
+Expect daytime temperatures in the 70's and 80's.
+Arizona in springtime can be windy.

-There are restaurants and grocery stores on route each day and the SAG vehicle will carry your purchased lunch when necessary.
+There are restaurants and grocery stores on the route each day for the riders to buy their lunches and the SAG vehicle will carry your lunch when necessary.

-Quality of lodging varies from basic to quite nice.
-Our rest day in Bisbee is in a suites hotels - suites have two bedrooms that share a common living room and kitchen.
+The quality of lodging varies from basic to quite nice.
+Our rest day in Bisbee is in a suites hotel – the suites have two bedrooms that share a common living room and kitchen.

 Go Green!
 Tucson is approximately 1,500 miles from Seattle.
 We encourage carpooling, flying or AMTRAK.
 Our Tucson hotel has a shuttle serving the airport.
 AMTRAK also serves Tucson.